Niobium is a special metal that is becoming indispensable in everyday life and for many high technology applications.

 The Charles Hatchett Award Prize consists of two parts, the Charles Hatchett Medal, and for the lead author, an expenses-paid trip to the CBMM mine in Araxá Minas Gerais, Brazil.

-For Brazilian award winners, the prize takes the form of a visit of about 10 days to Europe, North America or Asia at the discretion of CBMM.
+For Brazilian award winners, the prize takes the form of a visit of about 10 days to elsewhere in the world at the discretion of CBMM.

 As part of the discussions for the establishment of the Charles Hatchett Award in 1978, Morris Pearl, Former Assistant Secretary for Professional Services for the Iron & Steel Institute, drafted out a design for the Charles Hatchett medal based on a portrait of Charles Hatchett retained in The Royal Society.